LDeng928/GithubUserFinder/README.md

 This small project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It uses a third-party API from Github where you can search a specific user and check out their the profile.
+It uses a third-party API from Github where you can search a specific user and check out their profile.

 Deployed on Netlify: https://githubuserfinder928.netlify.app/